Reading Time: 13 minutes

 LinkedIn

-Last, but certainly not least, is the business-centric platform of LinkedIn.
-Considering that LinkedIn users tend to be career-driven professionals, it’s no secret to business schools that their target audience overlaps with LinkedIn’s user base.
+Last but certainly not least is LinkedIn’s business-centric platform.
+LinkedIn users tend to be career-driven professionals, so it’s no secret to business schools that their target audience overlaps with LinkedIn’s user base.

-What’s more, LinkedIn offers tailored features for higher education institutions, including a unique profile specifically for schools.
-These pages make it easy to communicate with prospects, alumni, current students, parents, and even employers, faculty, or donors.
+Moreover, LinkedIn offers tailored features for higher education institutions, including a unique profile specifically for schools.
+These pages make communicating with prospects, alumni, current students, parents, employers, faculty, or donors easy.

 Example: One particularly effective part of LinkedIn’s school pages is the alumni section, where prospective students can access the professional profiles of your institution’s graduates.